A’s bounce back from thumping in desert to beat D-backs 4-1

 OAKLAND, Calif.
+(AP) — Manager Bob Melvin always expects resiliency from his Oakland Athletics.

-(AP) — Mark Canha hit a two-run homer, Robbie Grossman got things going with a two-run double in the first to back Jesús Luzardo, and the Oakland Athletics beat the Arizona Diamondbacks 4-1 on Wednesday night a day after being thumped in Phoenix.
+Mark Canha hit a two-run homer, Robbie Grossman got things going with a two-run double in the first to back Jesús Luzardo, and the A’s beat the Arizona Diamondbacks 4-1 on Wednesday night a day after being thumped in Phoenix.

 Luzardo (2-0) struck out a career-best seven batters over 6 1/3 sharp innings in his third start as the A’s ran their unbeaten run at home to seven games while snapping the D-backs’ six-game winning streak.